Surgical applications of drug delivery systems

 • Beatriz Barrocal López

-1. To develop a biodegradable polymeric matrix capable of controlled and programmed release of drugs at topical level.
+• To develop a biodegradable polymeric matrix capable of controlled and programmed topical drug release.

-2. To advance in the design of novel biodegradable ureteral stents with antireflux capacity.
+• To advance the design of novel biodegradable ureteral stents with antireflux capabilities.

-3. To develop a new questionnaire for the evaluation of ureteral catheter-related symptomatology in urological patients.
+• To develop a new questionnaire for assessing symptoms associated with ureteral catheters in urological patients.

-4. To identify factors related to biofilm formation in double-joint ureteral catheters and their relationship with bacteriuria and urinary tract infection in patients.
+• To identify factors related to biofilm formation on double-J ureteral catheters and their relationship with bacteriuria and urinary tract infection in patients.

-5. To develop new intracavitary instillation systems for adjuvant treatment of upper urinary tract urothelial tumor.
-Coated biodegradable ureteral stents releasing different chemotherapy cycles.
+• To develop new intracavitary instillation systems for the adjuvant treatment of upper urinary tract urothelial tumors.
+Coated biodegradable ureteral stents that release different chemotherapy cycles.

-6. To evaluate new approaches by means of gynecological interventional ultrasonography.
+• To evaluate new approaches using gynecological interventional ultrasound.

-2. Evaluation and development of drug eluting ureteral stents.
+• Evaluation and development of drug-eluting ureteral stents.

-4. Research in interventional ultrasonographic techniques in gynecology.
+• Research into interventional ultrasound techniques in gynecology.

 Location